 Blakeney’s new rug collection for Loloi is prominently featured in the front windows.
 The collection is comprised of two lines, Folklore and Fable.

-“The Folklore collection is inspired by Beni Ourain rugs, but we wanted to add colour to the designs, which are often only found in black on white,” says the designer.
+“The Folklore collection is inspired by Beni Ourain rugs, but we wanted to add color to the designs, which are often only found in black on white,” says the designer.
 The second collection was inspired by modern shag rugs of the 1970s, and Turkish Tulu rugs, Blakeney explains.

 The space needed to not only accommodate a slew of projects and endeavours, but also a growing team.
 “In our last studio, everyone worked from a big table, but that wasn’t sustainable,” Blakeney says.

 The new space, built last year, also houses five other creative businesses, and a recently opened sandwich shop called Wax Paper.

 In true Jungalow fashion, the space is brimming with colors, textures, and patterns, much of it stemming from The Jungalow’s multiple collections.
 The rest is a result of Blakeney’s love for thrifting.
-Artwork was sourced at the Long Beach Flea Market, a white-and-brass midcentury lamp was picked up from a thrift shop, and an African mask was unearthed at the Rose Bowl Flea.
+The artwork was sourced at the Long Beach Flea Market, a white-and-brass midcentury lamp was picked up from a thrift shop, and an African mask was unearthed at the Rose Bowl Flea.

 Other vintage finds underwent quite the transformation.
 Blakeney and her team bought a large Mexican hutch on Craigslist and painted it a vibrant emerald green.
 The lucite base of a coffee table was picked up curbside and topped with a Pottery Barn tray.